 I use Canva to create my Facebook post images and the great thing is, you can duplicate the message and change the image as seen below.
 Save your images in a folder for each brand and then alternate them each time you want to post an update.

-TAKEAWAY- Create 5 images for each posting scenario.
-For example; “Social Media Tip”, “Thought Of The Day” and “Thank You”.
-This makes it super easy to manage multiple Facebook accounts.
+Create five images for each posting scenario.
+For example; “Social Media Tip,” “Thought Of The Day” and “Thank You.”
+This makes it super-easy to manage multiple Facebook accounts.

 One of the biggest problems I had when managing multiple Facebook pages was keeping the various brands and teams updated on everything.
-Each brand has its own set of creatives, logins, graphics and reports and if you are managing lots of them, then it can become very confusing.
+Each brand has its own set of creatives, logins, graphics, and reports.
+If you are managing lots of them, it can become very confusing.

 As you can see from the screenshot below, in minutes I can switch between looking at messages for a hair salon I manage to monitoring comments on my own Facebook page.